The Hockessin Family

 To view our teams’ bios, please click on their photos.

-Janet Mitchell, DVM, graduated from the University of Pennsylvania School of Veterinary Medicine and is currently an associate veterinarian of Hockessin Animal Hospital, with a special interest in dentistry.
+Janet Mitchell, VMD, graduated from the University of Pennsylvania School of Veterinary Medicine and is an associate veterinarian at Hockessin Animal Hospital, specializing in dentistry.
 Dr. Mitchell has lived here in Hockessin since the mid-’70s attending H.B.
 DuPont middle school and A.I.
 DuPont High School.
 She received her undergraduate degree, B.S. in Zoology, from Clemson University in 1987.
 Dr. Mitchell finds helping people help their pets live happy, healthy lives the most rewarding part of her job.
-Dr. Mitchell is a member of the Delaware Veterinary Medical Association and the American Veterinary Medical Association since 1990.
+Dr. Mitchell has been a member of the Delaware Veterinary Medical Association and the American Veterinary Medical Association since 1990.
 She served as president of the Delaware Veterinary Medical Association in 2003 and again in 2015.
 She was also a member of the Hockessin/Greenville Rotary from 1995 – 2011.
 Dr. Mitchell is a member of the local Hockessin Business Association.

-Dr. Mitchell and her husband Jim own and operate the Woodside Farm Creamery in Hockessin.
-They milk their own Jersey cows and make homemade ice cream that they sell at the farm.
+Dr. Mitchell and her husband, Jim, own and operate the Woodside Farm Creamery in Hockessin.
+They milk their own Jersey cows and sell homemade ice cream at the farm.
 Dr. Mitchell has a family of pets, including her two cats, Squirt and Gracie, and two dogs, Jake (a bulldog) and Pippa (a small mix breed).

 Ian Frey, Practice Manager at Hockessin & Graylyn Crest